Let’s face it.

 In a nutshell, Buzzsumo shows you which pieces of content performed well on social media for any given topic or website.

-Here, for example, is a screenshot of Boost Blog Traffic’s top-three posts in the last year (according to the number of shares each post received):
+Here, for example, is a screenshot of Smart Blogger’s top-three posts in the last year (according to the number of shares each post received):

 Competitor analysis is invaluable because there’s no one-size-fits-all formula for quality content.
 Different types of content perform best for different audiences.

-So, from BBT’s top-three results, what can we conclude?
+So, from Smart Bloggers’s top-three results, what can we conclude?

 First, big lists do well.
-And if you study Buzzsumo’s results for the rest of BBT, you’ll see this pattern plays out nicely.
+And if you study Buzzsumo’s results for the rest of Smart Blogger, you’ll see this pattern plays out nicely.

 Also, if you look at Copyblogger and other popular blogs in this space, you’ll find a similar trend.